-Because mere moments before, in between fast bites of cheesy eggs, a perfect stranger stumbled into his world at the absolute wrong time.
-The time he carved out to reveal an important secret to his son.
+Because mere moments before, in between fast bites of cheesy eggs, a perfect stranger waddled into his world at the absolute wrong time — the time he carved out to reveal an important secret to his son.

-He attempted to grab the waitress with his eyes, pleading her to deal with some crowd control.
+Jasper attempted to grab the waitress with his eyes, pleading with her to deal with some crowd control.
 Just a nice, do you want some more coffee?
 Could stymie the small talk.

-She returned the pleas with a half-ass smile, moving the gum from one side of the mouth to the other, remaining utterly indifferent to the situation at hand.
+She returned the pleas with a half-ass smile, moving the gum from one side of her mouth to the other, remaining utterly indifferent to the situation at hand.

 The stranger obliged.

 “Say there, what in the world is that?”

 He pointed his hairy hand at the pink smoothie sitting right in front of Jasper.
 His fingers grazed the glass.